awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-create-blue-green.md

    Each instance is deregistered from the load balancer \(Classic Load Balancers\) or target group \(Application Load Balancers and Network Load Balancers\) to prevent traffic from being routed to it during the deployment\.
 It is re\-registered when the deployment is complete\.

-   For more information about load balancers for AWS CodeDeploy deployments, see [Integrating AWS CodeDeploy with Elastic Load Balancing](integrations-aws-elastic-load-balancing.md)\.
+   For more information about load balancers for CodeDeploy deployments, see [Integrating CodeDeploy with Elastic Load Balancing](integrations-aws-elastic-load-balancing.md)\.

 1. In **Deployment settings**, review the default options for rerouting traffic to the replacement environment, which deployment configuration to use for the deployment, and how instances in the original environment are handled after the deployment\.